 Schema path: RelatedAttackPatternType

 The RelatedAttackPatternType complex type is used to refer to other attack patterns and give insight to similar items that may exist at higher and lower levels of abstraction.
-It contains one or more Related_Attack_Pattern elements, each of which is used to link to CAPEC identifier of the other attack pattern.
+It contains one or more Related_Attack_Pattern elements, each of which is used to link to the CAPEC identifier of the other attack pattern.
 The nature of the relation is also capture by the Nature attribute.
 Please see the RelatedNatureEnumeration simple type definition for details about the valid values and meanings.
 Special cases may require any number of Exclude_Related elements to capture the CAPEC identifier of an ancestor for which this Related_Attack_Pattern relationship is not applicable.

 Schema path: RelatedNatureEnumeration

 The RelatedNatureEnumeration simple type defines the different values that can be used to define the nature of a related attack pattern.
 A ChildOf nature denotes a related attack pattern as a higher level of abstraction.
 A ParentOf nature denotes a related attack pattern as a lower level of abstraction.
 The CanPrecede and CanFollow relationships are used to denote attack patterns that are part of a chaining structure.
 The CanAlsoBe relationship denotes a attack pattern that, in the proper environment and context, can also be perceived as the target attack pattern.
 Note that the CanAlsoBe relationship is not necessarily reciprocal.
 The PeerOf relationship is used to show some similarity with the target attack pattern which does not fit any of the other types of relationships.

 Schema path: RelatedWeaknessesType